SyntEO: Synthetic Data Set Generation for Earth Observation and Deep Learning -- Demonstrated for Offshore Wind Farm Detection: Offshore Wind Farm Detection with SyntEO

 Offshore wind farms (OWF) are a crucial cornerstone for carbon-neutral strategies, which will be realised in the upcoming decades.
-For example, the European Union is planning to increase its annual energy generation with OWFs from today 12 GW to at least 60 GW in 2030 and 300 GW in 2050 with a financial investment of EUR 800 billion \cite{ec2020owf}.
+For example, the European Union is planning to increase its annual energy generation with OWFs from today 12~GW to at least 60~GW in 2030 and 300~GW in 2050 with a financial investment of EUR~800 billion \cite{ec2020owf}.
 However, OWFs are on the interface of climate protection, human intervention in sensitive ecosystems, economic interests and state legislative \cite{gusatu2021spatial}.
 In order to support maritime spatial planning, the development of new OWF sites which are aligned to exclusion zones for natural conservation or fishing industry, the monitoring of OWF deployment and future studies which investigate the impacts of large scale OWFs, an independent, high resolution, spatial-temporal monitoring of OWFs is necessary.
 Since the deployment of OWFs is a global issue, the monitoring has to be globally too.
 Thus, Earth observation imagery is the most promising data source to provide a global, independent, constant and automatic OWF monitoring product in time \cite{zhang2021global}.
-To process a global dataset frequently, efficient processing is indispensable, and at the same time, the model's spatial transferability must be guaranteed to avoid high false positive or false negative rates.
+To process a global data set frequently, efficient processing is indispensable, and at the same time, the model's spatial transferability must be guaranteed to avoid high false positive or false negative rates.

 In this introduction to the SyntEO approach, a first hands-on example is demonstrated: The detection of offshore wind farms on two of the worlds largest offshore wind energy production sites, the North Sea basin and the East Chinese Sea.
-Furthermore, the model's performance on two additional none-OWF sites is taken into account to demonstrate the sensitivity for false detections in challenging environments and the ability of SyntEO to create large-scale datasets that can be used to train spatial transferable deep learning models.
+Furthermore, the model's performance on two additional non-OWF sites is taken into account to demonstrate the sensitivity for false detections in challenging environments and the ability of SyntEO to create large-scale data sets that can be used to train spatial transferable deep learning models.